 Galaxies of daisies left uncut for once in the unmown grass transformed Ballina Town Park into a starry floral universe beneath towers of fluffy cumulous in a blindingly blue sky.
 A white tablecloth of daisies beneath a veil of clouds – a perfect frame to show off the park’s wonderful groves of chestnut, purple maple, willow and splendid weeping beech.

-Hopefully, the far-sightedness of those visionary town planners in the late sixties who helped to create this wonderful park can now be renewed to meet today’s needs of environmental conservation and biodiversity.
+Hopefully, the far-sightedness of those visionary town planners in the late sixties who helped to create this wonderful park can now be renewed to meet today’s needs for environmental conservation and biodiversity.

 Could a section of the park be returned to nature in the form of a wildflower meadow – a home for bees, butterflies, insects and birds?